tiltfactor/mg-game/documentation/install_gamebuild.md

 protected/data/fbvsettings.php
 ```

-Go to web browser and open URL that you have pointed towards your game app.
+Go to web browser and open URL that you have pointed towards your Game App.
 ```
 http://GAME_App_LOCATION/www/
 ```